A variety of actions are associated with creating and updating job descriptions.

 Terminating a contract early: In order to terminate a contract before the original end date specified in the contract, an amendment must be created, signed, and sent over to Human Resources for approval (via HR ServiceNow portal > Human Resources > Talent Services).

 Conversion from Contract to Limited Appointment Status: Contract appointments can be converted to limited appointment status immediately upon termination, as there are no recruitment requirements for hiring a limited appointment employee.
-The hiring department would need to update the JD via OACIS to reflect the change in appointment type.
+The hiring department would need to update the JD via Job Builder to reflect the change in employee class (appointment type).
 Time as a contract employee does not count towards the 1000 hour limitation of a limited status employee.* However, for the purposes of UCRP (Retirement Plan) eligibility, hours may be counted and/or applied differently.
 Please refer to the benefits office (x2489) for more information.

 Changes to a Contract: Minor changes to a contract may be made via a contract amendment.
 Minor changes might include changes in pay, working hours, percentage of time, or end date.
 All proposed contract amendments must be submitted to Talent Acquisition for review and approval (via HR ServiceNow portal > Human Resources > Talent Acquisition Services).